- Getting there and getting around

-Camping in the Carnarvon Gorge day-use area is only permitted during the Easter, winter and spring Queensland school holidays.
-Big Bend camping area, reached by a 9.7 km walk, is open all year.
+Camping in the national park visitor area is available during the Easter, winter and spring Queensland school holidays.
+Big Bend camping area, reached by a 19.4km return walk, is open all year.
 Remote camping in other areas of the park is also available.

 Camping permits are required and fees apply.
 A tag with your booking number must be displayed at your campsite.

-- Bookings for Big Bend camping area and for seasonal camping at the Carnarvon Gorge day-use area must be made in advance and cannot be made at the visitor centre.
+- Bookings for Big Bend camping area and for seasonal camping at the Carnarvon Gorge visitor area must be made in advance.

-- To book remote camping trips phone the rangers at QPWS Carnarvon Gorge.
+- To plan a remote walking trip and book a remote camp site phone the rangers at QPWS Carnarvon Gorge.

 For information on road conditions see www.racq.com.au or phone (07) 3361 2406 or 1300 130 595 for recorded information.